Cognigy/Documentation/docs/en/docs/webchat/getting-started.md

    <figure>
       <img class="image-center" src="{{config.site_url}}webchat/images/getting-started/feedback-sent.png" width="100%" />
     </figure>
 7. After submitting feedback, a notification about the sent message will appear at the top of the window.
 The user can provide feedback an unlimited number of times.
-Additionally, you can return to the conversation you started and view previous conversations on the homepage.
-For navigation, use the button **<** in the upper-left corner of the chat.

   <figure>
       <img class="image-center" src="{{config.site_url}}webchat/images/getting-started/feedback-confirmed.png" width="100%" />
   </figure>

+You can return to the conversation you started and view previous conversations on the homepage.
+For navigation, use the button **<** in the upper-left corner of the chat.

 ## What's Next?